bcwhite-code/brians-blueprints/self-building-spacex.md

 * [Noxy's Waterfill](https://mods.factorio.com/mod/Noxys_Waterfill) (recommended)
 * [Moar Radar](https://mods.factorio.com/mod/Moar-Radar) (suggested)

-Intall these using the in-game installer so that all the dependencies are also installed.
+Install these using the in-game installer so that all the dependencies are also installed.

+Yes, both "loader redux" and "miniloader" are required.
+The former is the default loader for the train stations (being that it's by the same author an LTN) but there are a few cases where filters need to be set programatically and that is only possible with a "miniloader".

 You'll need the following blueprint books: